victorF29/Wireshark/README.md

 <h2>Observing ICMP echo request/reply packets with Wireshark</h2>

 This demonstration will be going over how to analyze ICMP echo request and echo reply packets between two different hosts.
-The point of this demonstration is to show off how Wireshark works as well as show the basics of how to capture and analyze traffic between two seperate hosts.
+The point of this demonstration is to help the user gain more insight into network communication.

 <strong>Opening Wireshark:</strong>